 TAB member Jay Eastland, Owner of Engineered Solutions of Georgia, advises that business owners devote their efforts to cultivating new strategic relationships, leading with vision, solving problems, and engaging with employees and customers.
 Otherwise, you’re wasting time, “running errands, writing checks, or trying to develop the website.”

 TAB’s time management survey also revealed that business owners are spending almost 20% of their time on tasks that are urgent, but not important.
-Waiting for a crisis to address gaps in your business is a guaranteed path to working IN your business for extended periods at a time – distracting you from precious long term planning.
+Waiting for a crisis to address gaps in your business is a guaranteed path to working IN your business for extended periods at a time – these workplace interruptions are distracting you from precious long term planning.

 One way to stay proactive is by ensuring you have a team in place for anticipated growth rather than hiring as you grow.
 “If you’re like most business owners, your organization has developed almost haphazardly.
 You’ve hired who you could when you could, usually in response to your most immediate capacity crisis – your most urgent need,” says Jeff Whittle, President of TAB Metro Dallas.”
 His solution?
 “Make hiring a priority – not a crisis.
 Ignore it, and you’ll end up with a jumble of ill-defined positions being filled by people not truly suited for the jobs they’ve been given.
 Get it right, and you add a new gear to help propel your business to the stratosphere.”